 In the end, no matter how you make it and whatever you add to it, it remains to be one of the favorite Filipino desserts of all time.

-My version of Filipino fruit salad, I just try to stick to the basic.
-I use canned fruit cocktail, palm fruits (kaong), coconut gel (nata de coco), some young coconut strips and cheese.
+My version of Filipino fruit salad, I just try to stick to the basics.
+I use canned fruit cocktail, palm fruits (kaong), coconut gel (nata de coco), some young coconut strips, and cheese.
 Yes, cheese.

-Armin was a bit skeptic when he asked what those tiny yellow cubes are and I told him they are cheese.
+Armin was a bit skeptical when he asked what those tiny yellow cubes are and I told him they are cheese.

 He is still getting used to our culture's fond of mixing salty and sweet together.
 But after his first spoonful, he totally loves it!

 - 1 pack (250ml) all-purpose cream - chilled